Welcome to the TrigNet Web Application

 TRIGNET'S POST PROCESSING DATA SERVICE:

-All post processing products refer to Co-ordinated Universal Time (UTC) as time standard.
+All post processing products refer to UTC (South African Standard Time (SAST) - 2 hours)

 CONTACT DETAILS: